 “I think he was a good pairing for [Brooks] today,” Harmon said.
 “They want to beat each other.
 Brooks sees that as motivation.
 That’s where he wants to get to.”

 Given the soft conditions, birdies came by the bushel with Fleetwood making four in his first seven holes, and Reed charging up the board, too, with four birdies in his first five.
 Koepka did his part, with three on the first four holes to set a tone that he would be the determining factor in who held the trophy at day's end.

 Then came the test of the back nine.
-Koepka—whose Open track record now includes a T-4, T-18, T-13, 1st and 1st—passed with just two bogeys, one of which coming on the 72nd hole with the outcome essentially in hand.
+Koepka—whose Open track record now includes a T-4, T-18, T-13, 1st and 1st—passed with just two bogeys, one of which came on the 72nd hole with the outcome essentially in hand.

 “If you could design what this test throws at you, they’re very good at that,” Harmon said of Koepka and Johnson, who ended up finishing third, two strokes back.
-“It used to it was the characters like Raymond [Floyd] and Curtis [Strange], who were tough and mean.
+“It used to be it was the characters like Raymond [Floyd] and Curtis [Strange], who were tough and mean.
 Brooks has a similar demeanor in that nothing bothers him and he’s able to not get too high or too low.
 We saw his guts and determination with the up-and-downs on 11 and 12 and the putts he had to make.”